seolhalee/seolhalee.github.io/portfolio.md

 ## Portfolio
 ---
 ## Socially Constructed Space: Place Dynamics and Digital Media
-> Places are not the fixed truth of built environment, but socially constructed through direct and indirect experiences and knowledge earned both in physcial and digital spaces.
+> Places are socially constructed, in relation of experiences, knowledge, and interactions in physical and digital spaces.
 <p><br></p>

 ### What Politics Can Social Media Play in Placemaking: A Case Study of an Anti-redevelopment Movement in Euljiro Street in Seoul